alexcupertme/mapia/README.md

 });
 ```

 4. **Transform with Rename**: You can change the whole shape of the property, its type and name.
-This is a very verbose way to say "yes, this property doesnt match at all, i am doing that risky operation"
+This is an explicit way of saying: "Yes, this property doesn’t match, and I know what I'm doing."
 ```ts
 const userMapper = compileMapper<UserResponse, UserEntity>({
   id: transform((x) => Number(x)),